-When it comes to criminal defense in the San Fernando Valley, these terms are thrown around all the time.
-Basically, an expungement has to do with once a person's probation is over or at least a year has gone by and you can get the probation terminated early, and the person hasn't gone to prison and it's a crime that is one that can be sealed, the person can file a motion and pay a fee for an expungement.
-It's typically best to have an attorney do it so that it’s done the right way and you have the best chance at success.
+When it comes to criminal defense in Los Angeles, these terms are thrown around.
+An expungement has to do with once a person's probation is over or at least a year has gone by, and you can get the probation terminated early.
+The person hasn't gone to prison, and it's a crime that can be sealed; the person can file a motion and pay a fee for an expungement.
+It's typically best to have an attorney do it to do it the right way and have the best chance at success.

-As far as a dismissal goes, you can get a dismissal in a criminal case.
-The prosecutors can dismiss the case.
-The judge can dismiss the case.
-There are various reasons to dismiss a case.
-You could get a jury not guilty verdict on your case and there are a number of different things.
-So, a dismissal is very close to an expungement in the sense that typically when somebody looks you up, they're going to see that your case was dismissed, versus seeing nothing – which is of course what you want.
+So, a dismissal is very close to an expungement in the sense that typically, when somebody looks you up, they're going to see that your case was dismissed versus seeing nothing – which is, of course, what you want.
 So, that gets us to the seal and destroy.

-New law has come out that if you get arrested and the prosecutors don’t file a charge against you, you can file a motion to seal and destroy your arrest record.
-You have a much higher probability of getting it granted now with this new law.
-So, if you have a criminal conviction and you’re trying to figure out what to do with it, you want to get the best end result for it.
+So, if you have a criminal conviction and try to figure out what to do with it, you want to get the best result.
 You have to sit down with an attorney because there are other things that you can do.
 You can file a motion to reduce some cases from a felony to a misdemeanor.
 Some Propositions have passed that permit you to do certain things.

-There are some good things going on right now in California because the Governor has signed a lot of new laws and a number of Propositions have passed.
-So, figuring out whether you're going to do an expungement, or you're going to try to seal and destroy the record, or you're going to look for an outright dismissal is something you need to do in coordination with a seasoned criminal defense attorney that has all the facts and circumstances related to your case.
+Some good things are happening in California because the Governor has signed many new laws, and several Propositions have passed.
+So, figuring out whether you're going to do an expungement, you're going to try to seal and destroy the record, or you're going to look for an outright dismissal is something you need to do in coordination with a seasoned criminal defense attorney that has all the facts and circumstances related to your case.